-In January 2017, the Governmental Accounting Standards Board issued Statement No. 84, Fiduciary Activities which will be effective for the District's 2020 fiscal year.
-This statement establishes criteria for identifying fiduciary activities of School Districts.
-The focus of the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
+Governmental Accounting standards Board Statement 84, Fiduciary Activities, was issued by GASB in January 2017 and is effective for the District's 2021 year end.
+The District early implemented this statement as it was originally effective with the 2020 year.
+The objective of this Statement is to improve guidance regarding identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
+This Statement establishes criteria for identifying fiduciary activities for all state and local governments.
+The focus on the criteria generally is on (1) whether a government is controlling the assets of the fiduciary activity and (2) the beneficiaries with whom a fiduciary relationship exists.
 An activity meeting the criteria should be reported in a fiduciary fund in the basic financial statements.
+Districts with activities meeting the criteria should present a statement of fiduciary net position and a statement of changes in fiduciary net position,